gravitational/teleport/rfd/xxxx-headless-authentication.md

 }
 ```

-These request details are saved on the Auth server in a `HeadlessLoginRequest` object, with the backend prefix `/headless_login_requests/`.
-They will be saved with a 1 minute TTL, by which point the user should have completed the authentication flow.
+#### Local authentication

-In response, the client receives a request ID generated by the server, which it will use to generate a client command or URL to begin local authentication: `tsh headless approve <request_id>` and `https://proxy.example.com/headless/<request_id>/approve`.
+In parallel to making the headless login request above, the client will generate a command and URL to initiate local authentication to approve the request: `tsh headless approve <request_id>` and `https://proxy.example.com/headless/<request_id>/approve`.
 The command and URL are shared with the user so they can complete local authentication for the request in a local terminal or web browser.

-#### Local authentication

 When the user runs the command or opens the URL locally, their local login session will be used to connect to the Teleport Auth server.
 If the user is not yet connected, they will be prompted to login with MFA as usual.